In this article:

 - Priorities should be clearly illustrated so managers and employees know what types of goals they should be setting.

-Now that the road map has been set, individual and team goals can be set that align with the company goals.
+With the road map clear, individual and team goals can then be aligned with overall organizational goals.
 Keep these considerations in mind as individual and team goals are being formed:

 - Goals tend to be annual, but they don’t have to be.
 We prefer shorter goal periods, such as quarterly benchmarks, to keep goals agile.
 Things are going to change during the year.
 Employees will likely be added and removed.
 The economy could shift.
 Maybe after two months, it appears the original goals aren’t hitting the mark.
 Setting quarterly goals allows you to make changes on the fly and keep realistic expectations.